geraintpalmer/cm/chapters/session01.md

 ## Question 2

-If Shed Josie put on four extra members of staff, what proportion of the customers would wait longer than half an hour?
+If Josie's Shed put on four extra members of staff, what proportion of the customers would wait longer than half an hour?